zbtolon/get-support/servicessupport.md

 ## {{site.data.keyword.IBM_notm}} generally available service
 {: #s-services-gaorcont}

-Support is provided for problems that are determined to be a defect for services or container images that are generally available and provided by {{site.data.keyword.IBM_notm}}.
+Support is provided for problems that are determined to be a defect for services or container images that are generally available (GA) and provided by {{site.data.keyword.IBM_notm}}.
 The case is addressed based on the severity that you assign.

-## {{site.data.keyword.IBM_notm}} Beta service
+## {{site.data.keyword.IBM_notm}} beta service
 {: #s-services-betaorcont}

-{{site.data.keyword.IBM_notm}} releases services or container images that are classified as Beta releases.
+{{site.data.keyword.IBM_notm}} releases services or container images that are classified as beta releases.
 These services are in a trial stage of development and they aren't production-ready.
-A Beta release helps {{site.data.keyword.IBM_notm}} development and marketing teams to assess the value of the service in the market.
-This assessment enables teams to make changes before it's released as a generally available service or container image.
+A beta release helps {{site.data.keyword.IBM_notm}} development and marketing teams to assess the value of the service in the market.
+This assessment enables teams to make changes before it's released as a GA service or container image.

-If the root cause analysis determines the issue is a defect in the {{site.data.keyword.IBM_notm}} Beta service or container image, then {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
+If the root cause analysis determines the issue is a defect in the beta service or container image,  {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
 Additionally, the case is assigned the appropriate 3 or 4 severity level.

 ## {{site.data.keyword.IBM_notm}} experimental service
 {: #s-services-exporcont}

 {{site.data.keyword.IBM_notm}} releases services or container images that are classified as experimental, which you can try out.
-To view all available experimental services, boilerplates, and runtimes, log in to the {{site.data.keyword.Bluemix_notm}} console.
+To view all available experimental offerings, log in to the {{site.data.keyword.Bluemix_notm}} console.
 Then, click **Catalog**, scroll to the end of the catalog, and click **{{site.data.keyword.Bluemix_notm}} Experimental Services**.
 These services might be unstable, change frequently in ways that aren't compatible with earlier versions, and might be discontinued with a short notice.
 These services aren't recommended for use in production environments.

 You can get community assistance for technical issues for experimental services through [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external} and other issues through [Developer Answers](https://developer.ibm.com/answers/topics/ibm-cloud.html){: external}.
 If a problem is a defect in an experimental service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.